 If you have some distance between you and your baby, you probably want to invest in a baby monitor of some sort.
 However, if you have a small house or apartment, it may not be necessary.
-In fact, we never had a monitor when we lived in our little city apartment; it simply wasn’t needed.
-Now that we have a two-story house, it’s wired up like Guantanamo Bay.
+In fact, before we moved from our little city apartment, we never even had a monitor, because it simply wasn’t needed… but some people prefer things casino-level surveillance.

 SIDS — For the Record

-For the record, baby boys are more likely to die of SIDS than baby girls.
-SIDS occurs most commonly between 2-4 months of age, with 90% of SIDS deaths occurring before the age of 6 months.
+SIDS occurs most commonly between 2-4 months of age, with 90% of SIDS deaths occurring before the age of 6 months; baby boys are more likely to die of SIDS than baby girls.

 Many people like being able to see why baby is crying.
-Maybe her binky has fallen out or her leg is stuck in the crib.
-If there is a lot of distance — or even a flight of stairs — between you and your baby, a video monitor may be well worth it.
+Maybe her binky has fallen out, or her swaddle’s come undone, or whatever — these are easy “fixes.”
+If there’s a lot of distance — or even a flight of stairs — between you and your baby, a video monitor may be well worth it.
 It might save you a lot of running up and down the stairs when you’re trying to squeeze in an episode of Game of Thrones from your living room while hearing phantom cries.

 Note that there have been a few recalls recently due to strangulation deaths as a result of the child units being placed within baby’s reach.
 Never, ever place a monitor within reach of your child because they can grab the cord and (somehow, Lord knows) get it wrapped around their neck.
 Stipulations for proper placement can be found in the monitor’s instructions.